Mary Baptist De Lacy

-Mary John Baptist De Lacy (born Alicia De Lacy 1 July 1799 - 12 December 1878), was an Irish-born Sister of Charity, and one of the first religious sisters to come to Australia.
-She was one of five Sisters of Charity who arrived in Sydney in 1838 to serve poor women convicts.
+Mary John Baptist De Lacy RSC (born Alicia De Lacy; 1 July 1799 – 12 December 1878) was an Irish Sister of Charity, and one of the first religious sisters to come to the British colony of Australia.
+She was one of five Religious Sisters of Charity who arrived in Sydney from Ireland in 1838 to serve poor women convicts.
 She founded and managed the St. Vincent Hospital in Woolloomooloo.
 She lived in Australia until 1859, when she returned to Ireland, spending her final years in the Sisters of Charity Mother House in Dublin.

 Early life

 Alicia De Lacy was born on 1 July 1799, in Limerick, Ireland.
 At age 35, she joined the religious life.
-She became a novice with the Sisters of Charity at their covent in Dublin on 24 September 1835, and professed her final vows on 25 September 1837.
+She became a novice with the Sisters of Charity at their convent in Dublin on 24 September 1835, and professed her final vows on 25 September 1837.
 The Congregation of the Sisters of Charity are an order founded by Mary Aikenhead in Dublin in 1815.
 It was the first unenclosed order for women in Ireland; this meant that the women did not need to stay in a cloister but could minister in the community.
 Mother Aikenhead wanted the sisters to serve the needs of the poor.

 De Lacy took on the religious name Mary John Baptist when she entered the order, and was known as Sister Baptist.
 She trained as a nurse at the new St. Vincent's Hospital in Dublin, which Mother Aikenhead had opened in 1834.
 This was the first hospital staffed by religious women in the English-speaking world.
 The Sisters accepted patients of all faiths.
 This openness was unusual, as there were long-standing tensions in Ireland between Roman Catholics and Protestants.